souryavarenya/Emergence-of-cooperation-Solar-communities/README.md

 The decision-making process has two steps, inspired by the theory of planned behavior (Ajzen 1991), where agents first determine if they develop the intention of adopting solar individually, of joining a community, or neither, and then implement the behavior (i.e., adopt individually or try to join a community).

 The two most important variables to study with this model are the number of agents that install rooftop solar and the number of agents that join a solar community.
+Other intermediate variables such as the opinion of the agents are also considered to gain a better understanding of the situation.

 ## Fundamental Questions

-(At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
-Articulate them in sub-questions, from the more general to the more specific. )
+1. How does the presence of opinion extremists affect the adoption of solar installations and solar communities?
+Which can be broken down to:
+    1.1.
+How does the number of agents that adopt individual solar installations change with the insertion of opinion extremists?
+    1.2.
+How does the number of agents that form solar communities change with the insertion of opinion extremists?

+2. How does the presence of opinion extremists affect the opinion dynamics of the agent network?
+Which can be broken down to:
+    2.1.
+How does the average opinion of the agent network change with the insertion of opinion extremists?
+    2.2.
+How do the opinion evolution functions of different agents change with the insertion of opinion extremists?

 ## Expected Results

-(What are the answers to the above questions that you expect to find before starting your research?)
+1. Positive opinion extremists should stimulate the adoption of solar installations and communities, while negative opinion extremists should drag it down.
+Therefore:
+    1.1.
+The number of solar installations should increase/decrease (respectively) with the insertion of positive/negative extremists.
+    1.2.
+The number of solar communities should increase/decrease (respectively) with the insertion of positive/negative extremists.

+2. The opinion dynamics of the agent network should shift towards the opinon values of the inserted extremists.
+    2.1.
+The average opinion should increase/decrease (respectively) with the insertion of positive/negative extremists.
+    2.1.
+The evolution functions of the agents should reflect a polarization of opinions around the extremists.

 ## References